xraypy/xraylarch/doc/xafs/preedge.rst

-To de-convolve an XAFS spectrum using the energy width of the core level, we can use the :func:`_xray.core_width` functiion, as shown below for Cu metal.
+To de-convolve an XAFS spectrum using the energy width of the core level, we can use the :func:`_xray.core_width` function, as shown below for Cu metal.
 We can also test that the deconvolution is correct by using :func:`xas_convolve` to re-convolve the result and comparing it to original data.
 This can be done with: